-State-On September 16, 2020, tThe Ohio Department of Health conducted a reactive inspectionon September 16, 2020, and confirmed that the licensee followed required regulations, guidance, policies and procedures.
+State-The Ohio Department of Health conducted a reactive inspection on September 16, 2020, and confirmed that the licensee followed required regulations, guidance, policies and procedures.

 APPENDIX A ABNORMAL OCCURRENCE CRITERIA

 ABNORMAL OCCURRENCE GENERAL STATEMENT OF POLICY

 The U.S. Nuclear Regulatory Commission (NRC) will apply the following policy in determining whether an incident or event at a facility or involving an activity that is licensed or otherwise regulated by the Commission or an Agreement State is an abnormal occurrence (AO):1